 By rationalising content spread across 15 websites we were able to reduce 40 different content types down to just 10, dramatically simplifying the process of publishing new events, articles, blog posts and reviews.
 A bespoke ad delivery system allows site managers to easily set up new campaigns and track impressions/click-throughs via custom reports.

-Frieze saw the new site as phase 0.1 of a longer term project – a solid base from which they can deliver their digital strategies – and they continue to work with Manifesto to augment it with additional functionality.
+Frieze saw the new site as phase 0.1 of a longer term project – a solid base from which they can deliver their digital strategies.

 How this helps us on your project